Clair Omar Musser: Musser Marimbas

 Following World War II, Musser left the Deagan Company to start his own firm, Musser Marimbas.
 In addition to marimbas, the company made vibraphones, xylophones, glockenspiels and chimes.
 Business acumen was not one of Musser's strengths, and the company was sold to Lyons Band Instrument Manufacturers in 1956.
 The Musser company was sold to Ludwig Drum company in 1965; the latter was sold to Selmer in 1981.
 Musser's design work, from the bars to the frame, helped to refine and standardize the marimba, although Keiko Abe and Yamaha are largely responsible for the concert marimba as we know it today.

 Northwestern

-Musser founded the marimba studies program at Northwestern University, the first of its kind, and headed the department from 1942 until 1952.
-There he instructed many outstanding marimba artists and teachers, including Vida Chenoweth.
+As a teacher, Musser had an important influence on the many students who worked with him.
+According to Northwestern University (Evanston, Illinois) archival records, Musser served as a part-time instructor of music theory between 1944 and 1946 and a part-time instructor of marimba from 1946 to 1950.

 Compositions

 Musser's work as a composer spanned his entire career, though much of that work has been lost.
 As of 1941 he had published fifty-three works, including piano solos, sacred music, and arrangements for marimba and vibraphone.
 The only Musser originals that survive today are: